 You can print and fill out the CT Colonography Questionnaire on the Pre-Registration Questionnaire page before arriving to speed registration.

 The most important part of any colonography happens before you come to the S. Mark Taper Foundation Imaging Center.
 To get a good look at the lining of the colon, it is necessary to clean out any traces of food or other material.

 This cleansing requires a restricted diet the day before your exam, and the taking of medication which will cause the colon to empty.
 This preparation is required regardless of whether you undergo a CT colonography or an optical colonoscopy.

-If you have had a previous allergic reaction to an iodinated contrast please contact us before you begin the prep-kit: (310) 423-8000, ext 3.
+If you have diabetes or have had a previous allergic reaction to an iodinated contrast please contact us before you begin your colon preparation at (310) 423-8000, ext 3.